-This measure uses the same total cost that is used in the Cost per Customer calculation above.
+• This measure uses the same total cost that is used in the Cost per Customer calculation above.
 The Total cost is divided by the kilometers of line that NPEI operates to serve its customers.

-Prior to 2019, NPEI included the circuit km of primary line only in its annual Reporting and Record Keeping Requirements ("RRR") filing with the OEB, which is utilized in the calculation of Total Cost per km of Line scorecard measure.
+- Prior to 2019, NPEI included the circuit km of primary line only in its annual Reporting and Record Keeping Requirements ("RRR") filing with the OEB, which is utilized in the calculation of Total Cost per km of Line scorecard measure.
 Beginning in 2019, the OEB introduced the reporting of circuit km of secondary line in the RRR filing on an optional basis.
 NPEI commenced reporting secondary bus circuit km of line in 2019.
 For 2021, NPEI expanded its reporting of secondary line to also include all secondary line owned by NPEI that is located on customer property.
-Effective 2021, all of NPEI's conductor circuit km are included in the RRR reporting data.
+Beginning in 2021, all of NPEI's conductor circuit km are included in the RRR reporting data. - NPEI's total cost per km of line for 2022 is \$10,327, which represents an 8.1% increase over 2021 (2021 = \$9,522).